Mormon missionary: Dress and grooming

-Full-time LDS missionaries are required to adhere to a dress code.
+Full-time LDS Church missionaries are required to adhere to a dress code.
 Previously for men, this included conservative, dark trousers and suit coats, white dress shirts, and conservative ties.
 For women, modest and professional dresses or blouses and mid-calf length skirts were worn.

 In 2013, the LDS Church updated their grooming standards.
 Young men were no longer required to wear dark suits or a full suit during regular everyday proselytizing activities.
 They must, however, remain in professional, conservative attire including a white shirt and tie.
 For instance, a light colored suit is acceptable.
 They are also allowed to wear a sweater or suit vest over their dress shirt and are encouraged to wear colored ties.

 Sister (female) missionaries may wear skirts and dresses that cover their knees.
 Young women are encouraged to dress in colors and patterns, and they may wear appropriate jewelry and accessories.
 In 2018 it was announced that female missionaries could wear dress slacks if they wanted, except when attending the temple and during Sunday worship services, baptismal services, and mission leadership and zone conferences.

 In some areas these standards are altered slightly according to the discretion of the mission president.
 For example, in hot, humid climates, suit coats are not required, and dress shirts may be short-sleeved.
-Casual clothes may be worn only in limited circumstances, such as when missionaries provide manual labor or exercise.
+Casual clothes may be worn only in limited circumstances, such as when missionaries exercise or provide manual labor.

 In 2016, the dress guidelines were updated to allow for "simple and conservative" sunglasses and "wide-brimmed hats" as part of a missionary's attire to provide missionaries protection from excessive heat.
 Subsequently, in 2020, church leaders also announced approved adjustments and exceptions to the dress standards for young male missionaries, which allowed for the usage of blue shirts, along with foregoing the usage of ties, with the approval of the area presidency, although standard missionary attire for young males remains the status quo in specific circumstances (mission or zone conferences, weekly worship services, and in attending the temple).

 All full-time missionaries wear a name tag that gives their surname with the appropriate title ("Elder" or "Sister" in English-speaking areas, or their equivalent titles in other languages).
 The name tag also bears the church's name, unless the mission president considers this inadvisable due to circumstances in the area (e.g., adverse political conditions).
 Missionaries are required to wear the tag at all times in public.